bparanj/rom/sixth_chapter.md

 [:drive]
 ```

-When we define a singleton method as in the previous step, we are essentially defining a method in the singleton class as illustrated in this step.
+When we define a singleton method as in the previous step, we essentially define a method in the singleton class as illustrated in this step.

 ### Step 5